kiwaygo/static-set-cover/README.md

 - Candidate C can work on Saturday and Sunday.
 - Candidate D can work on Tuesday, Friday, Saturday and Sunday.

-What is the least amount of candidates to hire to secure the vault?
+What is the least amount of candidates to hire to secure the vault the entire week?
 Which ones?

 Aforementioned is a set cover problem.
 It gives a list of targets (the days in a week), a list of candidates, and which targets each candidate covers.
 The goal is to select the least candidates to get all the targets covered.